 “Christmas Magic” at Wilhelminenberg Palace

 Klagenfurt Christmas Market

 Neugebäude Palace Christmas Market

-Vienna is by far the Christmas Market capital of Austria with its various historic Christmas markets.
+Vienna is by far the Christmas Market capital of Austria and one of the most stunning European Christmas markets, with its various historic Christmas markets.
 The most famous, however, is Christmas World , which is hosted on Rathausplatz (Townhall square).

 Here, you can find traditional Christmas gifts and decorations, such as baubles, wooden figures, and Austrian Christmas ornaments.
 Of course, you can eat food while also shopping for Christmas confectionary and treats.